scotow/dropit/README.md

   --behind-reverse-proxy
 ```

+- Using uploader IP address to limit / calculate upload quota
 - Allowing at most 64 simultaneous files from the same IP
-- Allowing a total of 512 MB of file content from the same IP
+- Allowing a total of 512MB of file content from the same IP
-- Allowing a total of 10 GB of file content from anybody
+- Allowing a total of 10GB of file content from anybody
-- Setting the duration of files smaller than 64 MB to 24h
+- Setting the duration of files smaller than 64MB to 24h
-- Setting the duration of files smaller than 256 MB to 6h
+- Setting the duration of files smaller than 256MB to 6h
-- Forbidding files larger than 256M
+- Forbidding files larger than 256MB
 - Protecting upload endpoint with a basic auth and using admin/password as credentials
 - Using the X-Forwarded-For header to determine user IP address
 - Listening on default address and port (127.0.0.1:8080)